Magenic/MAQS/docs/MAQS_5/Introduction.md

  - can be used as the base for your automation project or individual pieces can be used to enhance existing frameworks
  - is maintained/extended by Magenic volunteers

 The main idea behind MAQS is to avoid **reinventing the wheel**.
 Most automation engagements have you doing the same basic steps to get a functioning framework implemented.
-Utilizing project templates, NuGet, and utility libraries we are able to have a functioning framework up and running in minutes, almost entirely removing on the initial time investment on implementating an automation solution.
+Utilizing project templates, NuGet, and utility libraries we are able to have a functioning framework up and running in minutes, almost entirely removing on the initial time investment on implementing an automation solution.

 MAQS is available in 2 flavors, The first  is Open Source and the other is Enterprise.